types of fostering

 parent and child

-With parent and child placements, you share your own parenting experience with someone who really needs that support.
+With parent and child fostering, you share your own parenting experience with someone who really needs that support.
 You nurture the next generation so that they can do the same.
 It’s all about helping parents build up the skills they need, both personally and for their child.

 therapeutic care